 Here’s a brief guide to the process of skim coating your own wall/ ceiling:

 Preparing the surface

-Skim coating is a time intensive process.
-Don’t start out unless you’re willing to commit the time to getting it right.
+Skim coating is a time-intensive process.
+Don’t start out unless you’re willing to commit the time to get it right.
 You should also be warned in advance about the amount of dust that will be produced in the sanding stage, which is considerable.

 Sandpaper—For setting joint compound 120; ready-mix compounds are typically softer, you should use 220 with these.
 If the area you want sanding is large, use a sanding pole with integrated dust collection.